norbraille/norbraille/doc/README-workflow.md

 We hired a programmer, Jan Martin Kvile, to create all the necessary fonts.
 We have fonts with and without shadows of unraised dots as well as 6- and 8-dot.
 They are free to use and are available from within the fonts directory in this repository.

+In the fonts folder in this repo, you'll find the fonts in both ttf and woff/woff2 format.
+They are packed in two zip files respectively with a README file that describes them more in detail.
+In the NorBraille_woff.zip file there is also the style.css file, which is needed to use the fonts in a html file.

 ## The workflow

 If you want to reproduce the workflow, you'll need the Pandoc utility from [https://pandoc.org](pandoc.org).
 Additionally you'll need two Perl scripts that we have developed for this task.
 They are both found in the utils/scripts folder in this repo.
 You'll also need a template for Pandoc, found in the utils/pandoc_template folder. place it in your HOME directory under .local/share/pandoc/templates folder.
 Create it if necessary.